R bookdownplus Textbook

 ‘bookdownplus’ is an extension of ‘bookdown’.
 It is a collection of multiple templates, which I have been collecting since years ago on the basis of LaTeX, and have been tailoring them so that I can work happily under the umbrella of ‘bookdown’. ‘bookdownplus’ helps you (and me) write varied types of books and documents.
 This book you are reading at the moment was exactly produced by ‘bookdownplus’.

 I believe some official ‘bookdown’ templates will be available in the near future, but I cannot wait.
 Can you?
-I am afraid that the cake will not be fresh any more.
+If so, I am afraid that the cake will not be fresh any more.

 ‘bookdownplus’ is a knife for cutting the ‘bookdown’ cake.
+Frankly speaking, I am not an expert to cut this cake.
 Feel free to join me in sharpening it if you would like to.

 1.3 Why ‘bookdownplus’